Localized Region Guidance for Class Activation Mapping in WSSS

 The experimental evidence strongly supports the transformative effect of influence functions in WSSS.
-By explicitly modeling which samples and regions matter most, IG-CAM achieves unprecedented segmentation accuracy, delivering balanced improvements on both objects and background.
-Qualitative results reveal sharper boundaries and complete object coverage, even in complex multi-object scenes.
-Quantitative ablations show that influence computation alone is responsible for more than half of the performance gain, while additional components synergize for further improvements.
-Despite modest computational overhead, IG-CAM establishes a new benchmark for weakly supervised segmentation on VOC and demonstrates strong generalization to COCO, validating the core claim that influence-guided learning fundamentally changes the effectiveness of CAM-based approaches.
+By explicitly modeling which samples and regions matter most, IG-CAM achieves unprecedented segmentation accuracy.
+Quantitative ablations show that influence computation contributes significantly to the performance gain, while additional components synergize for further improvements.
+Despite modest computational overhead, IG-CAM establishes a new benchmark for weakly supervised segmentation, validating that influence-guided learning fundamentally changes the effectiveness of CAM-based approaches.